arjan/gnome-shell-go-to-last-workspace/README.md

 pressing the shortcut key causes the active workspace to toggle between the last two selected workspaces.

-**NOTE:** This latest version v11 of the extension works only supports Gnome 45.
+**NOTE:** This latest version v12 of the extension only supports Gnome 45.

 ## Installation